Image: Students with the Dalai Lama 2017-18

 - have successfully passed one year of full-time study i.e. normally 100 credit points in their degree (or expect to complete by commencement of program).

-Before applying, please consider which degree you want HPA276 or HPA376 (25cp) to count toward AND contact your Faculty Officer for confirmation that you have room for this unit in your degree.
+Before applying, please consider which degree you want HPA276 or HPA376 (25cp) to count toward AND contact your Course Information Officer for confirmation that you have room for this unit in your degree.

 Once you receive approval to participate, the School of Humanities will require your deposit so that travel reservations can be made (see Key Dates).